Tuning Legged Locomotion Controllers via Safe Bayesian Optimization: Introduction

 \looseness=-1 We demonstrate our method on the quadruped robot \emph{Unitree Go1}~\cite{go1} in both simulation and hardware experiments.
-This corresponds to a six dimensional tuning task with a five dimensional context.
-In the simulation, we show that contextual \gosafeopt outperforms other model-free safe exploration baselines while making \emph{no unsafe} interactions.
-Moreover, when trained for different gait patterns, our results clearly indicate that including the gaits as contexts, results in a considerable performance boost.
-In our hardware experiments, we show that contextual \gosafeopt finds optimal feedback controller gains for both the trot and crawl gaits in only 50 learning steps, each while having \emph{no unsafe interaction with the real robot}.
+In our simulation experiments, we show that contextual \gosafeopt outperforms other model-free safe exploration baselines while ensuring zero unsafe interactions.
+Moreover, when trained across varied gait patterns, the experimental results clearly indicate that our contextual \gosafeopt delivers a considerable performance boost.
+Moving to our hardware experiments, contextual \gosafeopt finds optimal feedback controller gains for both \emph{trot} and \emph{crawl} gaits in only 50 learning steps, \emph{all while avoiding any unsafe interaction with the real robot}.
+The resulting controller gains, together with our model-based controller, ensure robust legged locomotion against perturbations and environmental uncertainties.
+In addition, our tests reveal that \gosafeopt can effectively suggest reasonably good controller gains for previously unseen gait patterns such as \emph{flying trot} and \emph{pronk}.

-\looseness=-1 In summary, the main contributions of this work are as follows; (\emph{i}) we formulate the controller parameter tuning problem as a constrained optimization and integrate the different gait patterns as context variables~\cite{contextualBO}, (\emph{ii}) we extend \gosafeopt~\cite{sukhija2023gosafeopt} to the contextual case for which we give safety and optimality guarantees.
-Furthermore, (\emph{iii}) we demonstrate the superiority of contextual \gosafeopt over other state-of-the-art safe exploration algorithms in simulation, and (\emph{iv}) we show that \gosafeopt successfully and safely tunes feedback control policies over two different gaits directly on the hardware.
-To the best of our knowledge, we are the first to extend \gosafeopt to the contextual case and to apply it to a highly dynamic and complex real-world system like the \emph{Unitree Go1}.
+\looseness=-1 In summary, (\emph{i}) we formulate the problem of safe control parameter tuning for a model-based legged locomotion controller as constrained optimization, (\emph{ii}) we extend \gosafeopt to account for contextual scenarios while providing theoretical safety and optimality guarantees, (\emph{iii}) we demonstrate the superiority of contextual \gosafeopt over other state-of-the-art safe exploration algorithms in supporting diverse gait patterns, and (\emph{iv}) we show that our method successfully and safely tunes control gains on the hardware and enhances the robustness and tracking performance of the controller significantly.